bosch-io/iot-things-examples/openid-browser-login/README.md

 Example application to simulate browser-based login for _Bosch Account_ to get OpenId Connect JWT token without human interaction.

 **IMPORTANT:**
 This example tool does only communicate with the official Bosch endpoints https://identity.bosch.com and https://accounts.bosch.com
 No secret information will be sent to any other 3rd-party endpoint.

-**SUPPORTED ONLY AS EXAMPLE FOR DEVELOPMENT - DO NOT USE IN PRODUCTION!**
+**PROVIDED ONLY AS EXAMPLE FOR DEVELOPMENT - DO NOT USE IN PRODUCTION!**

 ## Prerequisites